- Practice Areas

 It is common practice for the Seller to automatically give the Buyers a Survivorship Deed.
 For property owned by a husband and wife or committed couple, often times this is the best way to take title.
 Transfer of title is relatively quick and easy.

 But there are times when holding title as Tenants in Common may be preferable to holding as Survivorship Tenants.
 There may be estate tax reasons why a husband and wife would not want the property to pass directly to the surviving spouse, but rather to a trust for the spouse’s benefit.
-The tenants may not be husband and with, and it is the agreement of the parties that the property should not pass to the survivor, but rather pass by Will to the decedent’s beneficiaries.
+The tenants may not be husband and wife, and it is the agreement of the parties that the property should not pass to the survivor, but rather pass by Will to the decedent’s beneficiaries.

 When buying property, think about how you want to hold property with someone else.
 If you would like help in deciding, please contact us.